Icinga/icinga2/doc/10-icinga-template-library.md

 1. Locally through the `hpasmcli` tool
 2. Remote through the HP Insight Agent via SNMP

-Choosing which mode to use is done by setting or omitting the `hpasm_hostname` which correlates to the `-H` commandline argument.
-If this macro is set, the plugin connects remotely.
+Choosing which mode to use is done by setting or omitting the `-H` commandline argument.
+You can use the `hpasm_remote` attribute to select which mode you want to use.
+For compatibility with prior versions of this `CheckCommand` this defaults to `true` for remote mode.

 Custom attributes passed as [command parameters](3-monitoring-basics.md#command-passing-parameters):